TayeWalker/predicting-time-series/README.md

     </p>
     <h3>Multivariate_MOIRAI</h3>
     <p>
         Similar to univairate Moirai.
 I implemented the dockerfile differently because I wanted to speed up the build time.
 So in order to build the docker file, you must Clone the Uni2TS repository into Multivariate MOIRAI: <a href="https://github.com/SalesforceAIResearch/uni2ts.git">https://github.com/SalesforceAIResearch/uni2ts.git</a>.
+(See reference below)
     </p>
     <h3>figues</h3>
     <p>